-- As part of the annual budget cycle, and in determining the Medium Term Financial Plan (MTFP), the council continues to identify actions that will improve efficiency.
-This assists the council in effectively prioritising its finite resources and replaces the traditional 'salami slicing' exercise whereby essential budgets are routinely reduced in an attempt to address the problem. - 5.5 The anticipated efficiency achievements for the ten years ending 31 March 2021 are £6.4m, an average of £646,000 each year.
-Appendix 1 also shows the anticipated savings for 2021/22 but owing to the pandemic and consequent delays to the current programme no other future years have been included until the position stabilises and we move from the response into the recovery phase.
-Efficiency savings assist the delivery of the Council's corporate priorities supporting the continued improvement of services for our residents.
+5.4 As part of the annual budget cycle, and in determining the Medium Term Financial Plan (MTFP), the council continues to identify actions that will improve efficiency.
+This assists the council in effectively prioritising its finite resources and replaces the traditional 'salami slicing' exercise whereby essential budgets are routinely reduced in an attempt to address the problem.

+5.5 The actual efficiency achievements for the ten years ending 31 March 2021 are £6.4m, an average of £643,000 each year.
+Appendix 1 also shows the anticipated savings for 2021/22 and 2022/23 but owing to the pandemic and consequent delays to the current programme no other future years have been included until the position stabilises and we move from the response into the recovery phase.
+Efficiency savings assist the delivery of the Council's corporate priorities supporting the continued improvement of services for our residents but these are not readily achievable when dealing with an emergency.